ED-209: RoboCop (1987)

 Davies spent a further four months to build two 12 in miniature replicas that were made as light as possible so that the armature need not be bulky.
 55 shots were to be completed in three months, and two models allowed scenes to be shot simultaneously to save time.
 Tippett led the stop motion animation of ED-209.
 He conceived its movement as "unanimal"-like as if it was constantly about to fall over before catching itself.
 Tippett set up and animated one model, and Harry Walton lit and setup the other.
 Tippett credited Randal M. Dutra with the bulk of the animation in RoboCop using Walton's setups.
 Live-action background plates were projected on screens behind the models and animated one frame at a time.
 A blur was added to make the movement appear more natural by gently shaking the model or set as needed.
 Walton animated ED-209 falling down the stairs on a 4 ft square miniature set.
 The model was filled with lead and allow to fall as Tippett believed attempting to animate the fall would have looked terrible.
 A difficult shot was ED-209 stepping over the camera; the off-screen elements of the model were gradually disassembled as it moved forward to fit above the camera.
-To complete the character, it was given the roar of a black leopard.
+To complete the character, it was given the roar of a leopard.
 Davison provided a temporary voiceover for ED-209's speaking voice, which was retained in the film.

 RoboCop (2014)

 In July 2012, a redesigned ED-209 was revealed in the OmniCorp viral website.
 The new ED-209 is slimmer in design and more heavily armed than the original version.
+The 2014 version is also much more capable in performing its duties than the original.